Sun Myung Moon: Politics

-In 1991, Moon met with Kim Il Sung, the North Korean President, to discuss ways to achieve peace on the Korean peninsula, as well as on international relations, tourism, etc. In 1994, Moon was officially invited to the funeral of Kim Il Sung, in spite of the absence of diplomatic relations between North Korea and South Korea.
+In 1991, Moon met with Kim Il Sung, then North Korean president, to discuss ways to achieve peace on the Korean peninsula, as well as on international relations, tourism, etc. In 1994, Moon was officially invited to the funeral of Kim Il Sung in spite of the absence of diplomatic relations between North Korea and South Korea.
 Moon and his church are known for their efforts to promote Korean unification.

 In 2003, Korean Unification Church members started a political party in South Korea.
 It was named "The Party for God, Peace, Unification, and Home."
 In its inauguration declaration, the new party said it would focus on preparing for Korean reunification by educating the public about God and peace.
 Moon was a member of the Honorary Committee of the Unification Ministry of the Republic of Korea.
 In 2012, Moon was posthumously awarded North Korea's National Reunification Prize.

-In 2005, Rev. Sun Myung Moon and his wife, Dr. Hak Ja Han Moon, founded the Universal Peace Federation (UPF), an NGO in Special Consultative Status with the United Nations Economic and Social Council (ECOSOC).
+In 2005, Sun Myung Moon and his wife, Hak Ja Han Moon, founded the Universal Peace Federation (UPF), an NGO in Special Consultative Status with the United Nations Economic and Social Council (ECOSOC).
 "We support and promote the work of the United Nations and the achievement of the Sustainable Development Goals."

 Moon's projects have been lobbied in the National Congress of Brazil by Brazilian MPs.
 Moon has held dialogues between members of the Israeli Knesset and the Palestinian Parliament as part of his Middle East Peace Initiatives.